Genroa/DragLayout/README.md

 - choose the global template for your website and edit the style of it
 - by cloning this repository, you can easily keep your own Nebula Builder instance up to date

-# WARNING : THIS IS STILL A WORK IN PROJECT, CONSIDER IT TO BE A DRAFT.
-DON'T USE IT IN IT'S CURRENT STATE.
+# WARNING : THIS IS STILL A WORK IN PROJECT, CONSIDER IT AS A DRAFT.
+DON'T USE IT IN ITS CURRENT STATE.

 ## Getting started